+Action-based delivery campaigns or event-triggerd campaigns are very effective for transactional or achievement-based messages.
 Instead of sending your campaign on certain days, you can trigger them to send after a user completes a certain event.
-Here are the steps for setting up an event-based schedule:
+Listed below are the steps for setting up an event-based schedule:

 Action-based delivery is not available for Canvas steps with in-app messages.
-Canvas steps with in-app messages must be scheduled.
+These steps must be scheduled.